New to Sly Flourish? Start Here or subscribe to the newsletter.

 To keep your cards always standing upright (*snort*), use a binder clip to bind them together when not in use.
 Make sure to bind them in the folded position, not flattened, so they'll hold their shape over time.
 If treated right, this single set of cards could last the rest of your life.
 These cards are an excellent accessory to throw into your DM walk-away kit.

-Share this article with your friends using this link: https://slyflourish.com/easier_initiative_cards.html
+Share this article by copying this link: https://slyflourish.com/easier_initiative_cards.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.